towneh/VixxyAnimatorMigrationUtility/README.md

 ## Limitations

-- Animator-state speed parameters (e.g. `Settings/Idles/Tail Wag Speed`) are skipped.
+- Animator-state speed parameters are skipped.
 Vixxy has no equivalent surface for runtime animation speed control.
 - Sub-state-machine transitions and gesture-driven layers (`GestureLeft`, `GestureRight`, `EyeTracking`, etc.) are skipped.
-- Multi-state NSFW logic (e.g. `Toggles/Extras/*` interconnected clothing states) is skipped — author manually if needed.
+- Multi-state logic (e.g. interconnected clothing states) is skipped — author manually if needed.
-- 5-step blend trees (e.g. the `Settings/Brightness` 5-point variant) collapse to a 2-choice control mapping endpoint to endpoint.
+- 5-step blend trees collapse to a 2-choice control mapping endpoint to endpoint.
 Intermediate-clip side effects are lost in the simplification.
 - The tool does not verify Poi material lock state.
 If materials are unlocked when the tool runs, the suffixed property writes will silently no-op at runtime.

 ## Acknowledgments